ShipEngine/connect-website/reference/delivery-service-object.md

     required: true
     description: Indicates whether the carrier provides a [sandbox](./../sandbox.md) API for this delivery service.
 A sandbox should mimic real functionality as much as possible but MUST NOT incur any actual costs or affect production data.

+  - name: supportsReturns
+    type: boolean
+    required: false
+    description: Indicates whether the carrier supports return shipments.
+Defaults to `false` if not specified.

   - name: labelFormats
     type: string[]
     required: true